ShawnMcCool/elastic-bash/README.md

 This is a command-line library for interacting with ElasticSearch built on BASH.

-**why would you do this?**: Making projects like this is the way that I learn.
+### is this crazy?

+Just maybe crazy enough to work!
+Or just yes?

+### why would you do this?

+It's just another project designed to improve knowledge of a number of topics.

+### is it feature complete?

+Not even close, and never will be.

-**is it even reasonable to use this?**: As what?
+### is it even reasonable to use this?

+As what?
 In production..
 No. For fun?
 Sure!

 **why environment variables for script arguments?**: No particular reason.
 But thankfully due to the design, it can be swapped out for POSIX style or whatever.